 We recommend you not be in a hurry on your first attempt.
 This is your preliminary test, so take it easy and focus on solving questions correctly.
-It’s okay if you take an extra 5 or 10 minutes; this is your first try, so you can take it easy.
+It’s okay if you take extra 5 or 10 minutes; this is your first try, so you can take it easy.

 Then, at the end of the paper, match your answers with the key given and analyze your weaknesses.
 Look at which concepts you need more practice and understanding.

-Once you are past the learning stage, it is recommended to take 2-3 practicing tests in physics per day as it will both boost your IQ and train your brain to solve numerical problems.
+Once you are past the learning stage, it is recommended to take 2-3 practice tests in physics per day as it will both boost your IQ and train your brain to solve numerical problems.

 Make a Practice Schedule

 A timetable is a must for MDCAT students as without it you cannot prepare properly, and for physics, we can’t force it enough.
 Make a proper schedule.
 It will help you understand how much time you need to complete your physics preparation.

 Give more time to topics and chapters in which you believe you are weak.
 Divide your whole physics syllabus into separate sections and calculate how much you need to prepare in a day, a week, and a month.